discordjs/guide/guide/commando/README.md

 	.registerCommandsIn(path.join(__dirname, 'commands'));
 ```

-Doing this, you've also created your first command group!
+You've just created your first command group!
 Make another folder called `first` in your `commands` folder so that you can put the commands for that group in there.
 The group will display in the help command as `Your First Command Group`.
 You can use any name you want for either of these options, but note that the key (`first`) **must be lowercase**!

 Adding more command groups is as simple as adding another option to the array and making another folder.